 The main reason why bath bombs don't create bubbles is because of their composition.
 To achieve visible and long-lasting bubbles, you'll need a bath product that has a soapy mixture.

-The fizzing effect that bath bombs make when dissolved in water is a result of the chemical reaction between citric acid and baking soda.
-When this happens, little bubbles are created, but they quickly dissolve before getting to the surface of the tub.
+The bath bomb's fizzing effect when dissolving in water is the chemical reaction between citric acid and baking soda.
+When this happens, it creates little bubbles, but they quickly dissolve before floating to the surface.

-However, if you are making your bath bomb, the addition of a lathering agent will give you the bubbles you desire, as it's a source of bubble action.
+However, if you make homemade bath bombs, adding a lathering agent will give you the bubbles you desire, as it's a source of bubble action.

 Does it matter that bath bombs do not create bubbles?

-The essential oils in your bath bombs will help improve your mood and even promote better night rest.
-If you have dry skin, bath bombs can help retain moisture and leave your skin supple, even if it doesn't create bubbles.
+The essential oils in bath bombs will help improve your mood and even promote a better night's rest.
+If you have dry skin, the ingredients can help retain moisture and leave your skin supple, even if it doesn't create bubbles.

-Not all bath bombs have aromatherapy benefits, so you might want to be careful when making your purchase.
+Not all bath bomb products have aromatherapy benefits, so you might want to be careful which one you purchase.

 Is there something like a bath bomb that creates bubbles?

-If you are looking for a bath product that can create lots of bubbles in your bathtub, then you should consider a bubble bar or bubble bath.
+Are you looking for a bath product that can create loads of bubbles in your bathtub?
+Then consider a bubble bar or bubble bath.

-Bubble bars come in bright colors as well, and it's sometimes easy to confuse them for bath bombs.
-However, they come in the shape of bars, and that's the only obvious difference.
-To achieve a bubbly bath using bubble bars, simply cut off a small piece and throw it into your bathtub.
-It's advised that you put it inside your tub when there's little water in it, and then you can proceed to fill it up with water.
+Bubble bars come in bright colors, and it's sometimes easy to confuse them for bath bombs.
+However, they come in the shape of bars, and that's the only visual difference.
+To achieve a bubbly bath using bubble bars, cut off a small piece and throw it into your bathtub.
+It's best to put it in your tub when there's little water in it - and then you can fill it with water.

-Naturally, bubble baths contain foaming surfactants, and this reduces the surface tension between two liquids.
-What this means is that, when you pour your bubble bath into a tub filled with water, and you keep adding more water, the force of the extra water creates more bubbles in the tub.
+Naturally, bubble baths contain foaming surfactants, which reduce the surface tension between two liquids.
+So, when you pour your bubble bath into a tub and add more water, the force of the running water creates more bubbles in the tub.

 The stronger the water pressure, the bigger the bubbles are.
-So, if you are interested in creating bigger bubbles, you can also run your fingers through the liquid.
+So, if you are interested in creating large bubbles, you can also run your fingers through the liquid.

-Just like we mentioned earlier, a bubble bath is a bath product you add to your water to create bubbles.
-Unlike bath bombs, it doesn't have a bomb shape, rather it comes in liquid form, and it's usually available in different fragrances.
+As mentioned, a bubble bath is a bath product you add to your water to create bubbles.
+Unlike bath bombs, it doesn't have a bomb shape but comes in liquid form and is usually available in different fragrances.

-Using a bubble bath is the perfect way to detox as it helps remove impurities and dead skin cells.
-However, before buying a bubble bath, make sure that it doesn't contain any harsh chemicals, as that can disrupt the detoxifying process.
+A bubble bath is a perfect detox, as it helps remove impurities and dead skin cells.
+However, before buying a bubble bath, ensure it doesn't contain harsh chemicals that might irritate your skin while detoxifying.

-Bath bombs are not defined by the size of bubbles they can create because in reality it only foams.
-When using your bath bombs and you don't notice any bubbles, it's not a sign that you are using an inferior product, no.
+Bath bombs are not defined by the size of bubbles they can create.
+In reality, they only produce foam.
+If you don't notice any bubbles, it's not a sign that you are using an inferior product.

-You'll still get to reap the amazing benefits of a bath bomb even when it doesn't bubble.
+You'll still reap the many relaxation benefits of a bath bomb, even if it doesn't create bubbles.

-If you are on the search for a bath product that creates bubbles and still relaxes the mind, you should consider using a bubble bath instead.
-Or as an alternative, you can make your bubble bath yourself, and make sure you add a lathering agent if you want it to create bubbles.
+If you are searching for a bath product that creates bubbles and relaxes the mind, you should consider using a bubble bath instead.
+Alternatively, you can make a homemade bubble bath yourself.
+Just make sure you add a lathering agent if you want it to create bubbles.

-The main source of bubbles in a bath bomb is sodium lauryl sulfoacetate.
-So, when you add 15% of this secret ingredient to your bath bomb, you'll get a bubbly bath bomb.
+The source of bubbles is sodium lauryl sulfoacetate.
+So, when you add 15% of this secret ingredient, you'll get a bubbly bath bomb.